Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help

 1. Have it Reviewed by Your Critique Group or a Professional.

-I’ve been meeting with the same ladies for almost four years.
+I’ve been meeting with the same ladies for almost five years.
 They’ve seen anything from my really rough drafts to my fully polished manuscripts.
 And all of their input has been undoubtedly valuable.

 Before you submit, take the first chapter of your novel or your complete picture book to a writer’s group.
 A lot of writer’s groups meet at public libraries or can be found through your regional SCBWI group.
 (Read more about finding a critique group here.)

 Even if you don’t have a critique group that will put eyes on your writing regularly, it’s better to have a once over with some people that know the industry, rather than only you or your mom (who thinks you do amazing at everything).